wp-plugins/mailchimp-subscriber-chiclet/README.txt

 = What colors are available for the Chiclet? =

-Blue, Red, Yellow, and Black.
-More coming soon with the Pro version of this plugin.
+Blue, red, yellow, and black are available when you generate the shortcode.
+More colors are coming soon with the [Pro version](http://www.gavinr.com/mailchimp-subscriber-chiclet-for-wordpress) of this plugin.

 = How do I add the Chiclet programmatically? =

 To add the plugin to your theme (like the footer.php file), use the `do_shortcode` method of WordPress.
-See the screenshots.
+See the screenshots for details.

 == Screenshots ==